deepak9807/deepak9807.github.io/README.md

 ## Cross-Border Transfer Of Personal Information

-- We may transfer personal information to other Quantum group companies, suppliers or clients outside your country.
+- We may transfer personal information to other Wealth Wisp group companies, suppliers or clients outside your country.